Tips For Managing Sleep Problems (Insomnia)

 - If unable to fall asleep, leave the bedroom and return when sleepy.

 - Try not to nap.
-When needed, limit naps to 30 minutes and not after 3 pm.
+Limit naps to 30 minutes and try not to nap after 3 pm.

-- Use relaxation techniques such as deep breathing, stretching, meditation or prayer prior to bed.
+- Use relaxation techniques such as deep breathing, journaling, stretching, meditation, or prayer before bed.

-- A warm bath, a warm glass of milk, or a cup of chamomile tea at bedtime can help put you in a restful state.
+- A warm shower or bath, a warm glass of milk, or a cup of chamomile tea at bedtime may help you relax.

-- Avoid alcohol-it may cause tiredness at first, but then leads to disrupted sleep.
+- Avoid alcohol-you may feel sleepy at first, but it can lead to disrupted sleep.

 - Avoid caffeine, nicotine, heavy or spicy meals, and alcohol for 4 to 6 hours before bedtime.